hubleto/developer/book/content/pages/modules/core/settings/models/country.md

 | :--- | :-----: | -------------: |
 | id   | PRIMARY |         id ASC |
 | code | UNIQUE  |       code ASC |

+## Relations

+This model does not contain any relations.